HONG KONG: Chinese University of Hong Kong

 This program, through the International Asian Study Programs (IASP) at the Chinese University of Hong Kong (CUHK), offers students an opportunity to live and study in this exciting, fast paced city while it defines its new role in modern China.
 Students are able to select courses, taught in English, from both the IASP curriculum and the regular course offerings of the Chinese University.
 Students fluent in Mandarin and/or Cantonese language may choose to take courses exclusively taught in these dialects.
 Classroom discussions, field trips, and every day Chinese life also enable students to immerse themselves in the culture and see, first-hand, the dramatic changes that are taking place each day.

-- View Spring 2013 Course Listings, please be sure to select appropriate term
+View Spring 2014 Course Listings, please be sure to select term 2

 If you are interested in enrolling in a course not in our database, please send this course for evaluation.